max150797/DataScience_Projects/README.md

-This repository contains works on data analysis, machine learning and neural networks.
+This repository contains works on data analysis, machine learning and neural networks:)